paulroberts68/DevEx-Road-Map/_pages/ag_create_team.md

 The government staff must be able apply design, architectural and coding standards to the work that is submitted from both the broader public sector and private sector community partners in an open source procurement model or otherwise.
 Government staff will also be required to co-create code with this broader development community as well as work with user experience teams to develop proof of concepts and working prototypes.
 The government staff is also required to support the ongoing technology innovation of modern agile tool sets.
 To be compliant with this exception (and standard) your product development team must conform to the AMM-Level 0.

-##Make Sure You Can Scale Your Team Using Private Sector Partners
+##Make Sure You Can Scale Your Team

 There are four basic phases to product development: